santisbon/books/CLOUDFLARE.md

 # Cloudflare Tunnel Integration

 This document explains how the Cloudflare Tunnel integration works, how it relates to the existing local-network access path, and how to reason about both.
-When discussing a deployment environment it uses a 3-node Raspberry Pi cluster as an example.
+When discussing a deployment environment it uses a 3-node cluster as an example.

 ## Table of Contents